 References

-When the term “OCP Specification” is used in this document, the reference is to version 2.2 of the OCP Specification, Document Revision 1.0.
+This document depends on several others.
+Primarily, it depends on the “OpenCPI Generic Authoring Model Reference Manual”, which describes concepts and definitions common to all OpenCPI authoring models.
+Since this HDL authoring model is based on OCP, it also depends on the “OCP Specification”, which is a reference is to version 2.2 of the OCP Specification, Document Revision 1.0.
 The OCP specification and supporting information are available from www.ocpip.org .